 Columbus had a big part in that, and that is why “The Day of the Races” is celebrated during this time of the Calendar, which coincides with Columbus Day.

 The Spanish speaking peoples of many countries hold this concept in high regard and are very proud of their heritage.

 Having a named holiday, one that talks about the Old World influence on the founding of these new lands: “The Day of the Races” means “a celebration of the meeting and mixing of races”

 So, getting back to our conundrum in America, having an officially recognized holiday in America meant that the Italians would have a time to appreciate their heritage and celebrate the influence that Italian Americans had in America.

 The Italians are very significant to settlement of the cities of this country during the 1800s and early 1900s, overcoming unfairness and injustice as immigrants, when America became less rural with more populations going towards the Cities at the beginning of the Industrial Age.

-The intention at conception of Columbus Day was to honor immigrants and their impact on the Americas
+The intention at conception of the celebration was to honor immigrants and their impact on the Americas

 Now to the people who have arguments without solutions, I say to you:

 Let’s create 2 new holidays: 1 for the Italians and 1 for the Native Americans, leaving the South American Continental holiday “The Day of the Races” as it is: a celebration of the diversity of peoples.